 It is likely that more meteorites will be discovered in New Zealand.
 Before any find is accepted as valid, both the specimen and its location are examined by experts, and a sample is chemically analysed.
 New meteorites are reported to the Meteoritical Society, based in the USA, and a list of finds is published annually.

 If you believe you have discovered a meteorite, take it to a museum or university geology department.
 Because so few have been found in New Zealand, they are of high scientific interest.
 It is important that they are preserved for future study.

-Meteorites discovered in New Zealand are covered by the Antiquities Act 1975, and may not be exported without written permission from the Ministry for Culture and Heritage, which administers the act.
+Meteorites discovered in New Zealand are covered by the Protected Objects Act 1975, and may not be exported without written permission from the Ministry for Culture and Heritage, which administers the act.